Maryland College and Career-Ready Standards 8th Grade ELA Activities

 8.SL4.1.
 Adopt the behaviors of effective speakers as appropriate to task, purpose, and audience.

 SpeakingSpeaking, a type of communication, can be categorized into formal speaking and informal speaking.
 Informal speaking involves a situation where a speaker does not prepare ahead of time to speak, like answering the telephone and introducing people to each other.
 A prepared speech is an example of formal speaking.
-Read more...iWorksheets :3Study Guides :1
+Read more...iWorksheets :3Study Guides :1 8.SL4.4.
+Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
+(CCSS L.8.1)

 UsageWhat Is Usage?
 The way in which the English language is used is known as usage.
 To speak and write our language properly, certain rules must be followed.
-Examples: a and an: Use a before a word that starts with a consonant sound and an before a word that has a vowel sound (a cartoon, an orangutan).
-Read more...iWorksheets :3Study Guides :1
+Examples: a and an: Use a before a word that starts with a consonant sound and an before a

-SL6.CCR.
+Who and whom.
+Who is a subject.
+Whom is an object.
+Who went to the nurse's office?
+You expect to go to the dance with whom?
+Read more...iWorksheets :4Study Guides :1 SL6.CCR.
 Anchor Standard: Adapt speech to a variety of contexts and communicative tasks, demonstrating command of formal English when indicated or appropriate.

 8.SL6.
 Adapt speech to a variety of contexts and tasks, demonstrating command of formal English when indicated or appropriate.
 (See grade 8 Language standards 1 and 3 on page 52 for specific expectations.)